MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 ### Connection approvals

-After a connection has been established between a client (like a tenant) and a private endpoint, Private Link requires that the connection is *approved*.
+After a connection has been requested between a client (like a tenant) and a private endpoint, Private Link requires that the connection is *approved*.
 Until the connection is approved, traffic can't flow through the private endpoint connection.

 The Private Link service supports several types of approval flows, including: